Rakeela/dragora-notes/2021-3-4-Forty-Fifth.md

 You didn't get hurt alone, and you can't heal alone.
 Support is essential to any healing process.
 Isolation plays a key role in childhood sexual abuse.
 Most children never tell what is happening to them, and many who do tell are not believed or given adequate support.
 Adult survivors tend to continue to live in isolation.
 Coming out of isolation means coming into relationships.
 This, in and of itself, is a part of healing sexually.

 It seems like a lot of people in society could benefit from that.

 ---
+Sorry about the date update.
+I wrote this yesterday, and incorrectly dated it to the fifth.

+---
 Back to [[day-post-archive]]